 To win in China, you have to move fast and be result-oriented.
 When a problem arises, many people will spend a good amount of time trying to understand what happened; what step in the process was missed, why didn’t the process work, where was the error?
-But result-oriented people, cut to the chase, they do not waste time looking at the past but instead look forward; how do we fix this now?
+But result-oriented people, cut to the chase, do not waste time looking at the past but instead look forward; how do we fix this now?

 Partner with result-oriented agencies who will assist you navigate through this market and save you so much time in “trial and error”!

 Do you need help?

-We have developed startup packages, to help entrepreneur to start something and get their first sales, leads or feedback.
+We have developed startup packages, to help entrepreneurs to start something and get their first sales, leads, or feedback.

-Let me know if you want to know these cost effective solution.
+Let me know if you want to know these cost-effective solutions.